HomeTrue North Blog

 12. Visit The Royal Canadian Mint

-The Royal Canadian Mint's location in Winnepeg is responsible for producing coins for Canada and other countries.
+The Royal Canadian Mint's location in Winnipeg is responsible for producing coins for Canada and other countries.
 It offers a chance to see coin production, learn about the history of the mint, hold an Olympic medal, and see rare coins.

 Pink and purple sunset sky reflecting in a lake and the Royal Canadian Mint